Navel: Surgery

 To minimize scarring, the navel is a recommended site of incision for various surgeries, including transgastric appendicectomy, gall bladder surgery, and the umbilicoplasty procedure itself.

+Other animals

+All placental mammals have a navel, although it is generally more conspicuous in humans.

 Fashion, society and culture

 The public exposure of the male and female midriff and bare navel was considered taboo at times in the past in Western cultures, being considered immodest or indecent.
 Female navel exposure was banned in some jurisdictions, but community perceptions have changed to this now being acceptable.
 The crop top is a shirt that often exposes the belly button and has become more common among young people.
 Exposure of the male navel has rarely been stigmatised and has become particularly popular in recent years, due to the strong resurgence of the male crop top and male navel piercing.
 The navel and midriff are often also displayed in bikinis, or when low-rise pants are worn.

 While the West was relatively resistant to navel-baring clothing until the 1980s, it has long been a fashion with Indian women, often displayed with saris or lehengas.

 The Japanese have long had a special regard for the navel.
 During the early Jōmon period in northern Japan, three small balls indicating the breasts and navel were pasted onto flat clay objects to represent the female body.
 The navel was exaggerated in size, informed by the belief that the navel symbolized the center where life began.

 In Arabic-Levantine culture, belly dancing is a popular art form that consists of dance movements focused on the torso and navel.

 Buddhism and Hinduism refer to the chakra of the navel as the manipura.
 In qigong, the navel is seen as the main energy centre, or dantian.
 In Hinduism, the Kundalini energy is sometimes described as being located at the navel.